✓ Updated March 2026

 All Things to Do in Wellington Region, New Zealand

-Best time: Spring (Sep-Nov) for bird breeding, Autumn (Mar-May) for vibrant foliage
+Best time: Spring (Sep-Nov) for nesting birds, Summer (Dec-Feb) for active wildlife

-Best time: Year-round, but especially lively during festivals
+Best time: All year, but especially lively during summer festivals

 Te Papa Tongarewa: A Living Museum